Karanstr/godotgridgame/README.md

 # godotgridgame
-We commiting from the terminal now :sunglasses: __
+We commiting from the terminal now :sunglasses: <br/>
-And it's actually working now__
+And it's actually working now <br/>
 Uh oh